vqhqu/fullstackopen/osa0/5 single page app.md

     activate server
     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server
-    Note left of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes
 ```